 Secondly, identifying barriers and facilitators when implementing specific innovations is also widely advocated in order to develop tailored implementation strategies [57, 58, 237, 238], with some evidence suggesting that tailored implementation strategies increase the likelihood of successful implementation [58].
-Barriers, facilitators and hypothetical facilitators3 to the implementation of national community pharmacy innovations were identified within the systematic review presented in Chapter 5, which offers a useful starting point when considering which barriers and facilitators may be most salient in relation to the consolidated warfarin and NSAIDs care bundles.
-As a measure of roon will be referred to as barriers as implementation success will also be sought, the relative effect each identified barrier and facilitator exerts upon successful implementation can be quantified [58, 237].
+Barriers, facilitators and hypothetical facilitators to the implementation of national community pharmacy innovations were identified within the systematic review presented in Chapter 5, which offers a useful starting point when considering which barriers and facilitators may be most salient in relation to the consolidated warfarin and NSAIDs care bundles.
+As a measure of implementation success will also be sought, the relative effect each identified barrier and facilitator exerts upon successful implementation can be quantified [58, 237].

-3 Hereon will be referred to as barriers and facilitators only
+&lt;sup>3 Hereon will be referred to as barriers and facilitators only